Configuration

 Only the id and display-name properties are mandatory.
 Other properties can be freely added and are made available in the template.
 See the template-group property of an app and the full example.

-• authentication: authentication method; one of ldap (default), keycloak, openid, saml, social, simple or none; see the relevant section below for configuration details regarding each of these authentication methods;
+• proxy.authentication: authentication method; one of ldap, openid, saml, simple or none; see the relevant section below for configuration details regarding each of these authentication methods;

-• admin-groups: one or more groups (as defined in the authentication back-end) that have access to the administrative interface of ShinyProxy e.g. to view and manage active sessions.
+• admin-groups: list of groups (as defined in the authentication back-end) that have access to the administrative interface of ShinyProxy e.g. to view and manage active sessions.
 Example:

 admin-groups: [group1, group2]